Julian/cardboard/docs/rules/game_concepts.rst

 111.1
 -----

 A spell is a card on the stack.
 As the first step of being cast (see rule 601, "Casting Spells"), the card becomes a spell and is moved to the top of the stack from the zone it was in, which is usually its owner's hand.
 (See rule 405, "Stack.")
 A spell remains on the stack as a spell until it resolves (see rule 608, "Resolving Spells and Abilities"), is countered (see rule 701.5), or otherwise leaves the stack.
-For more information, see section 6, Spells, Abilities, and Effects.
+For more information, see section 6, :ref:`spells-abilities-effects`.

     a.
 A copy of a spell is also a spell, even if it has no card associated with it.
 See rule 706.9.
     b.
 Some effects allow a player to cast a copy of a card; if the player does, that copy is a spell as well.
 See rule 706.11.